 3. The number of first preference votes given for each candidate and the total number of all such votes shall be ascertained and a quota shall be determined by dividing the total number of first preference votes by one more than the number of candidates required to be elected and by increasing the quotient so obtained (disregarding any remainder) by one, and any candidate who has received a number of first preference votes equal to or greater than the quota shall be elected.

-4. Unless all the vacancies have been filled, the number (if any) of votes in excess of the quota (in this Schedule referred to as “surplus votes”) of each elected candidate shall be transferred to the continuing candidates as follows —
+4. Unless all the vacancies have been filled, the number (if any) of votes in excess of the quota (in this Schedule referred to as surplus votes) of each elected candidate shall be transferred to the continuing candidates as follows —

 (a) the number of surplus votes of the elected candidate shall be divided by the number of first preference votes received by him and the resulting fraction shall be the transfer value;